-Last Updated on June 14, 2024 by John Coleman
+Last Updated on September 9, 2024 by John Coleman

-What is Considered a Weak or Slow Flush?
+What is a Weak or Slow Flush?

 Before we dive into the causes and solutions, it’s essential to understand what constitutes a weak or slow flush.
 A standard flush in most toilets should be powerful enough to move waste efficiently through the plumbing system and out of your home.
 If you notice that the water is not draining correctly or that you need to flush multiple times for everything to go down, then your toilet has a weak or slow flush.
 This issue can be frustrating, and it’s crucial to address it promptly to avoid further complications.
+That is why I have put together this article to help you understand why your toilet has a weak or slow flush and how to fix it.

 Causes, Diagnosing, and DIY Fixes for a Weak or Slow Flushing Toilet